 Today, I’m going to share five ways that you can grow your leadership skills, regardless of whether you already have a formal leadership role at work or not.
 Pursuing just one of these ideas over the next year can do amazing things for you personally and your ability to lead others.

 This podcast is the second of six special Q&A Series which airs every first Friday of the month in addition to our regular episodes through May 2016.
+In this episode we will be discussing certification questions.
 I answer more questions from our listeners asking for career advice.